Telehealth and more – getting psychological help online

 What is telehealth?

 Telehealth is a way of accessing a health appointment from a computer or smartphone, from anywhere in the country.
-There are lots of mental health professionals who are able to do their job using telehealth, including psychologists, psychiatrists, counsellors and social workers.
+There are lots of mental health professionals who are able to do their job using telehealth, including psychologists, psychiatrists, counsellors, peer workers and social workers.

 It’s an idea that has existed for a while, but it’s gained popularity since the first COVID-19 lockdowns in 2020.